Kristi has been a competitive gymnastics coach for 25+ years and has coached levels 3-10 to state, regional, western and national titles.

 - Don't complain in front of your students or parents.
 Never out in the open where a customer might hear you.

 This is one of those mistakes that you can't undo.
-Once you cross this line you there is no retreat.
+Once you cross this line, there is no retreat.

 Gymnastics and Tumbling Lingo